Plantations of Ireland: Subsequent settlement

-Long-term results
+Long-term results and suppression of Irish culture

+The English banned and discouraged the use of the Irish language in 1537 with The Statute of Ireland – An Act for the English Order Habit and Language (28.
+Hen.
+8. c.
+15 (I)).

+Irish clothing was also banned throughout the centuries.
+On 14 February 1588, William Herbert wrote to Francis Walsingham that he desired to show posterity his affection for his God and his prince 'by a volume of my writing,' by 'a colony of my planting,' and by 'a college of my erecting.'
+Moderate in treating the Irish, he put into execution clauses of the statute against Irish customs, particularly forbidding the wearing of the native mantle.

 The Plantations had profound effects on Ireland.
 They resulted in the removal and/or execution of Catholic ruling classes and their replacement with what became known as the Protestant Ascendancy, Anglican landowners mostly originating from Great Britain.
 Their position was reinforced by the Penal Laws.
 These denied political and most land-owning rights to Catholics and non-Anglican Protestant denominations, they also brought in harsh punishments for use of the Irish language and limited Catholics ability to practice their religion.
 The forced dominance of the Protestant class in Irish life persisted until the late 18th century when they reluctantly voted for the Act of Union with Britain in 1800.
 It abolished their parliament, making their government part of Britain's.

 The plantations and their related agricultural development also radically altered Ireland's physical environment and ecology.
 In 1600, most of Ireland was heavily wooded and undeveloped, apart from the bogs.
 Most of the population lived in small, semi-nomadic townlands, many migrating seasonally to pastures for their cattle.
 By 1700, Ireland's native woodland had been reduced to a fraction of its former size; it was intensively logged and sold for profit by the plantation settlers for commercial ventures such as shipbuilding, as much of the English forests had been overlogged to total depletion, and the navy was becoming a great power.
 Several native animal species, such as the wolf, were hunted to extinction during this period.
-Most of the settler population was urbanized, living in permanent towns or villages.
+Most of the settler population was urbanised, living in permanent towns or villages.
 Some of the Irish people continued their traditional practices and culture under the shadow of heavy control and punishments.
 By the end of the plantation period, almost all of Ireland had become integrated into a market economy.
 But many of the poorer classes had no access to money, still paying rent in kind or in service.
 The plantations also introduced a new measurement system to Ireland called the Irish measure or plantation measure which had some residual use even into the 20th century.